-Industry-sponsoreddoctoraldegreesaremostfrequentlyfoundintheautomotive, electricalengineeringortelecommunicationsectors.
-For example, there is a close cooperation between TU Dresden and Audi AG in the form of the strategic alliance INI.
-TUD, which promotes young researchers.
-However, you can also find doctoral positions via a targeted search on company websites, or via relevant job portals.
+Industry-sponsored doctoral degrees are most frequently found in the automotive, electrical engineering or telecommunication sectors.
+You can also find doctoral positions via a targeted search on company websites, or via relevant job portals.
 If you have already found your employer of choice, then take the initiative and send an application.
 A further possibility is to establish contact with companies through the network of your future doctoral supervisor.

 Have you found a suitable position and a supervisor for your industry-sponsored doctoral degree?
 Now, a contract has to be drawn up between TU Dresden and the company concerned.
-You can seek help and advice with contract design from the staff at the " Directorate Budget and Purchases | Unit 1.3 | Administration of External Funding.